 Light Space & Time Online Art Gallery is very pleased to announce that Michael Deborah Skoff has been selected as one of the four artists of the gallery’s fourth “Solo Art Series” Art Competition.
-Michael will now have a month long solo art exhibition and she will be featured on the gallery’s front page, in the Gallery’s YouTube Channel, as well as in the “Solo Art Series” archive.
+Michael will now have a month-long solo art exhibition and she will be featured on the gallery’s front page, in the Gallery’s YouTube Channel, as well as in the “Solo Art Series” archive.

 Michael Deborah Skoff lives in Canada, where she is an award-winning artist.
 Michael will be promoted by the gallery with an extensive public relations campaign, as well through the gallery’s broad social media network.
-In addition, she will be featured on the gallery’s YouTube channel, with an event catalogue and with an event postcard.
+In addition, she will be featured on the gallery’s YouTube channel, with an event catalog and with an event postcard.

 The “Solo Art Series” is a series of monthly solo art exhibitions for established artists who have a body of work to present to the public.
 Artist participants were asked to submit the following 3 components for the “Solo Art Series” competition; 1.
 Their art.
 2. Their artist biography.
 3. Their artist statement.
-These elements were evaluated and judged, which resulted in the selection of the artists who will be featured in individual month long solo art exhibitions.
+These elements were evaluated and judged, which resulted in the selection of the artists who will be featured in an individual month-long solo art exhibitions.
 This is the fourth “Solo Art Series” Art Competition the gallery has conducted.

 Below is Michael’s Artist Biography, her Artist Statement, along with 15 of her paintings.
 We hope that you will take the time to read Michael’s information and to take a look at her positive imagery.